Category Archives: Smith River

 Scientists with the North Coast Regional Water Quality Control Board also want to hear from the public as they continue work to develop water quality regulations for commercial Easter lily bulb production in the Smith River area.

-Representatives with the Environmental Protection Information Center (EPIC), the Siskiyou Land Conservancy and the Tolowa Dee-ni’ Nation will lead a discussion at 6 p.m.
+Representatives with the Environmental Protection Information Center (EPIC), the Siskiyou Land Conservancy and the Tolowa Dee-ni’ Nation will be part of that discussion at 6 p.m.
 Monday at the Smith River United Methodist Church before going before the Del Norte County Board of Supervisors.

 Monday’s public forum will be broadcast live on KFUG Community Radio, 101.1 FM — listen by clicking here.